lucasrosa/ACIDE/INSTALL.md

 ## System Installation

-Navigate in your browser to the URL where the system is placed and the installer screen will appear.
+Open the URL correspondent to where the system is placed and the installer screen will appear.
 If any dependencies have not been met the system will alert you.